dcorb/jquery.eu-cookie-consent/README.md

 # EU Cookie Consent #
-Use this tiny jQuery plugin to add a bottom bar to inform your visitors about your cookie policy.
+Use this tiny jQuery plugin to display a bottom bar to inform your visitors about your cookie policy.

 ## Features ##
 Tiny
-    JS 2KB minified
+- JS 2KB minified
-    JS 1KB minified & gzipped
+- JS 1KB minified & gzipped
-    CSS 2KB minified
+- CSS 2KB minified
-    CSS 0.7KB minified & gzipped
+- CSS 0.7KB minified & gzipped
 Accept on Scroll
 Accept on Any Click
 Responsive CSS
 Animated
 2 themes: dark / light
 Multiple ways to hook your custom JavaScript or initialize it.
 Easily add Geo localization

 ## localStorage ##
+This is a pure JavaScript solution.
-This plugin uses `localStorage` and because of not using cookies, it fits better for high-traffic websites with caching systems like Varnish.
+This plugin uses `localStorage` and because of not using cookies, it fits better for high anonymous traffic websites with caching systems like Varnish.

-But <strong> you won't be able to detect from the server</strong> if the user accepted or not the cookies usage.
+<strong> you won't be able to detect from the server</strong> if the user accepted or not the cookies usage.
-A nice extra feature is that if user consent the usage cookies in one browser tab, the message will be hidden in other already opened tabs.
+A nice extra feature is that if user consent the usage of cookies in one browser tab, the message will be hidden in other already opened tabs.

 ## Installation ##